 Sanctuary Restaurants is a nationwide initiative offering resources to restaurants, enabling them to support diners and restaurant employees who find themselves targeted or impacted by harassment, bigotry, or xenophobia.
-Launched earlier this month by Restaurant Opportunities Centers United (ROC United), a restaurant worker advocacy group, and Presente.org, a Latinx social justice organization, Sanctuary Restaurants calls itself a "movement"—one with a mandate to create a world "free from hate, discrimination and harassment."
+Launched earlier this month by Restaurant Opportunities Centers United (ROC United), a restaurant worker advocacy group, and Presente.org, a Latinx social justice organisation, Sanctuary Restaurants calls itself a "movement"—one with a mandate to create a world "free from hate, discrimination, and harassment."

 Currently comprised of 64 restaurants across the US, Sanctuary Restaurants brings together food businesses that "do not allow any harassment of any individual based on immigrant/refugee status, race, religion, gender, or sexual orientation to occur in their restaurant."
 After signing up for the project, restaurants are told to place a sign in their front window that reads, "SANCTUARY RESTAURANTS: A Place At the Table for Everyone."

 GYST, Minneapolis's first "fermentation bar" known for its wine and cheese, is representative of the early adopters of the movement and its principles.
 Kylene Guse, co-owner and producer at the restaurant, told MUNCHIES she signed on because, "We consider ourselves a 'progressive restaurant group,' meaning that we align our hospitality with policies that create justice and equality in the restaurant industry for everyone."